Red Clover Blossom

 FAQs

-- Is red clover tea the same as a red clover supplement?
 Not functionally.
-Tea made from whole dried blossoms delivers a different chemical profile and concentration than a supplement standardized to isoflavone content.
-The safety and activity considerations differ accordingly.
+Tea made from whole dried red clover blossoms delivers a different chemical profile and a lower isoflavone concentration than a supplement standardized to isoflavone content.
+Because most of red clover's safety considerations relate to its phytoestrogenic isoflavones, the casual tea and the concentrated supplement carry different activity and different cautions and should not be treated as equivalent.

-- Is red clover estrogenic?
-Red clover contains isoflavones, which are classified as phytoestrogens — plant compounds with structural similarity to estrogen.
-Whether this translates to meaningful estrogenic activity in humans depends on the form consumed, individual variability, and other factors, and research results have been mixed.
+Red clover contains isoflavones, which are classified as phytoestrogens — plant compounds with structural similarity to the hormone estrogen.
+Whether that translates into meaningful estrogen-like activity in a given person depends on the form consumed, individual variability, and other factors, and research results have been mixed rather than conclusive.